 - Food and drink.
 You literally can't eat or drink most food or beverages when you first start out.
 You can't even eat a doughnut, or a piece of cake, or drink a glass of milk - something a two year-old is capable of doing.

 - Kingdom of Loathing parodies this with shirts.
 If you create a new character, buy a shirt, and try to wear it, your character can't figure out how to do it.
 Because you need a New Game Plus skill, "Torso Awaregness" (yes, that's how it's spelled), in order to... realize that you have a torso.
 The whole game is full of similar nonsense.
 When "back items" (capes, backpacks, etc.) were added, an entire in-game event was required to teach all player-characters the alien concept of putting things on their backs.

-- Also note that the normally gorn-tastic insta-kill Facemelter Solo seems to merely heavily damage certain units in said Stage Battles in story mode.
-Though we know this was merely a case of nerf.
+- Brütal Legend: Eddie can never use his wings outside of Stage Battles, his demon side conveniently comes out only when a Stage Battle calls.
+And the normally gorn-tastic insta-kill Facemelter Solo seems to merely heavily damage certain units in said Stage Battles in story mode.
+Though we know this was merely a case of Nerf.